Yizheng-Sun/Distract-Bench/README.md

 # Distract-Bench

-Distract-Bench is a benchmark for evaluating robustness to answer-preserving semantic distractions in multimodal reasoning.
+Distract-Bench is a benchmark for evaluating robustness to answer-preserving semantic distractions in multimodal reasoning as introduced in the paper [Are Reasoning Vision-Language Models Robust to Semantic Visual Distractions?](https://arxiv.org/abs/2606.08894).

 This code repository releases the corrupt-side model outputs on Distract-Bench and the code for calculating the proposed DRR and HFR metrics.
 It also includes